 CALCULATING GRADES.
 The following procedure is used by all faculty members when calculating grades: unit and final course grades are recorded as they are earned and rounded to tenths (e.g. 86.5).
-Exams grades comprise 100% of the unit grade.
-Homework, attendance or any other points available in a unit of study will be awarded only after the student achieves 80% on the unit exam.
+Exams grades and scholarly papers comprise 100% of the unit grade in NURS 171 & NURS 172.
+Thereafter, the ATI Remediation process will contribute up to 6% of the course grade, see ATI remediation policy on page 20.
+Homework, attendance or any other points available in a unit of study will be awarded only after the student achieves 80% on the unit grade.
 The maximum grade that can be earned for a unit of study is 100%.
-Each quarter, except 6th quarter, the grade for one unit of study will include a unit exam worth 70% and a written scholarly paper worth 30%.